Policy document

 2. STANDARDS

-The Queens English Society was founded in 1972 by a small group of people who loved the English language and were concerned at the widespread deterioration in standards.[i]
+The Society was founded as the Queen's English Society in 1972 by a small group of people who loved the English language and were concerned at the widespread deterioration in standards.[i]
 Those standards have continued to fall in many areas, including education, the press, broadcasting and in the speech of many public figures.
 The Society aims to encourage high standards of written and spoken English; to defend the precision, subtlety and marvellous richness of the language against diminishment and against changes which lead to ambiguity and confusion.

 Evidence of low or falling standards is easy to find.
-For example, The Times Educational Supplement, of 29th June 1990, reported that: 'Senior educational psychologists from nine education authorities have released confidential data, based on reading tests on more than 300,000 seven-year-olds, which suggest a marked decline in reading standards in primary schools.
+For example, The Times Educational Supplement of 29 June 1990 reported that: 'Senior educational psychologists from nine education authorities have released confidential data, based on reading tests on more than 300,000 seven-year-olds, which suggest a marked decline in reading standards in primary schools.
 The psychologists say the data show conclusively that standards have deteriorated over the past four years.
 The number of children who are extremely poor readers has increased by 50 per cent since 1985, while in some areas the number has doubled, they say.'

 Evidence of poor English in broadcasting can be heard any day.
 In February 1990, Her Majesty's Inspectors reported that fewer than two primary school pupils in 10 had a sufficient grasp of grammar, spelling and punctuation, that few teachers themselves had been taught or trained to teach grammar, and that schools seldom attached sufficient importance to it.
 In June 1990, Her Majesty's Inspectors reported that polytechnic science students had a poor command of spoken and written English.
 In December 1989, a senior policeman declared that: 'The standard of literacy of the average Metropolitan Police Officer is appalling.'
 Similar sentiments have been expressed about university students of arts, science, engineering and medicine, and about student nurses.
 Some examples, from students, of low standards in spelling and in understanding the differences between similar words are given later.

 Even in literature, standards are often low.
-In the Sunday Telegraph, of 22/7/1990, Auberon Waugh stated that: 'It is my experience as editor of a small literary magazine that practically nobody in England knows how to punctuate.'
+In the Sunday Telegraph of 22 July 1990, Auberon Waugh stated that: 'It is my experience as editor of a small literary magazine that practically nobody in England knows how to punctuate.'

 Newspapers, even those of 'quality', contain many errors of syntax, punctuation and spelling.
-There are clearly plenty of areas in which Queen's English Society members can campaign, collectively and individually, for higher standards.
+There are clearly plenty of areas in which King's English Society members can campaign, collectively and individually, for higher standards.

 The Chairman of the London University Board of Studies in English stated in 1988 that students reading for honours degrees in English often wrote essays full of errors in grammar and spelling.
 As such degree students will be amongst the elite teachers of English in the future, the prospects for improved teaching standards are poor unless special training is given.
 Many teachers of English have not even reached GCE Advanced Level in the subject.